graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 ## Running the model

 The following files are provided for running the sales forecasting model.

+* `NOTICE`      License conditions.
+* `README.md`   This file.
 * `main.py`     Main training and validation loop.
 * `data.py`     Data pipeline.
 * `model.py`    Model file.
 * `util.py`     Helper functions.
-* `README.md`   This file.
+* `test_model.py`   A test script.
+See below for how to run it.

 ## Quick start guide